korhanpolat/homeworks_and_projects/texture_classification_using_deep_learning/README.md

 The aim of this project is to come up with a texture classification scheme which utilizes correlations of feature activations of a pretrained CNN, as described in *Neural Style Transfer* paper of Gatys et. al.[1].

-You can find the detailed explanations about the project in [project report](report.pdf)
+You can find the detailed explanations in the [project report](report.pdf)

 ## Getting Started